gggordon/jupyter-notebooks/R-Projects/ProductClusters/APPENDIX.md

 # Product Mining Appendix

-The following are included for all seven (7) groups
+The following are included for all seven (7) groups:

 1. Top and Least Performing Products
 2. Distribution of taxable products across groups
 3. Distribution of products across departments